Learn Pet Grooming Online

 Enrolling in pet groomer training is the start of a great career helping animals because a dog grooming course teaches you how to make pets both look good and feel good.
-The Animal Behavior College (ABC) dog grooming courses combine both an online dog grooming program with real world training.
+The Animal Behavior College (ABC) dog grooming course combines an online dog grooming program with real world training.
 Our online course provides you the flexibility and cost of an in-home study program with the added benefit of working with a professional dog groomer in your area.

 The first stages of our dog grooming course provide you with a strong foundation and understanding of dog grooming and cat grooming.
 You’ll also learn about the responsibilities you’ll encounter working in a grooming shop as a pet or dog groomer.
 Once your foundation has been established, you’ll be given the opportunity to experience the daily life of a pet groomer by working in a pet grooming setting.
 Working closely with an ABC Mentor Groomer will move you closer to launching your new animal career.